-Satellite Internet (otherwise known as satellite broadband) is ideal for rural Internet users who want Internet access.
+Satellite Internet (otherwise known as satellite broadband) is ideal for rural Internet users.
 It doesn’t depend on cable systems or telephone lines, but instead uses a satellite dish for two-way data communications.

 Satellites in space transmit information back and forth between the satellite dish at your house.

 Modern Internet service like DSL and cable has higher download speeds, but satellite systems are 10-20x faster than dial-up.
 Satellite broadband can be useful for businesses split over multiple locations.
 Also unlike ADSL, satellite Internet speeds are not affected by distance from exchange.

 Satellite Internet is considered high speed Internet.
 But if your connection gets sluggish at some point,there are ways to improve your satellite Internet speed.

-1. To receive a better signal, the satellite dish must be placed in an open location and has a clear line of sight to the sky.
+1. To receive a better signal, the satellite dish must be placed in an open location and have a clear line of sight to the sky.